Free Shipping on orders over $100

 Cannabinoid Benefits

 We now know that the Endocannabinoid System is extremely vital for a healthy body, and supplementing with Cannabinoids like CBD can help with this system.
-Our body mainly experiences Endocannabinoid Deficiency when the ECS is damaged or not working properly causing disease or other symptoms.
+Our body mainly experiences Endocannabinoid Deficiency when the ECS is damaged or not working properly, causing disease or other symptoms.
 Here are some very specific symptoms that research has found CBD may help with.

 Neuroprotective properties: In fact, one of the most studied uses for CBD is in treating neurological disorders like epilepsy and multiple sclerosis.
-CBD slows down excitatory nerve activity and subdue intensified signals that cause the brain to overload.
-Further research suggests that CBD could be beneficial for those who have suffered a traumatic brain or spinal cord injury, and could even help those with neurological disorders such as Parkinson’s disease.
+CBD slows down excitatory nerve activity and subdues intensified signals that cause the brain to overload.
+Further research suggests that CBD could be beneficial for those who have suffered a traumatic brain or spinal cord injury and could even help those with neurological disorders such as Parkinson’s disease.

 Cannabinoid Receptors are the most abundant neuro-modulatory receptors found throughout the body.
-This surpasses all other neuro-modulatory receptors including neurotransmitters like serotonin and dopamine!
+This surpasses all other neuro-modulatory receptors, including neurotransmitters like serotonin and dopamine!

 Share This Post